 Most importantly, we ask how our everyday habits around food consumption impact and are impacted by these larger issues.
 Col(LAB) 1.0 incorporates critical thinking, hands-on investigation, and experiential inquiry to help us discover and devise ways to understand these complex cultural, economic, and environmental issues.

-Collaborators will reconvene later that same day at 4:30pm in CST StudioLab for discussions.
-We will establish common grounds and a set of key terms, based on presentations and discussions of the participants’ artifacts and the three short pre-assigned essays and video.
-(Participants are asked to bring an artifact/object (a photograph, a tool/utensil, a type of food, etc. and their brief written paragraph from their applications about how this artifact speaks to or represents their relationship with risk and privilege when it comes to food matters.)
+- Session 2: CST StudioLab in Fine Hall, 4:30 to 6:00 pm.
+Collaborators will reconvene at 4:30pm in CST StudioLab for discussions.
+We will establish common grounds and a set of key terms, based on presentations and discussions of participants’ artifacts and of the three short pre-assigned essays and video.
+Participants are asked to bring an artifact/object (a photograph, a tool/utensil, a type of food, etc., and the brief written paragraph from their applications about how this artifact speaks to or represents their relationship with risk and privilege when it comes to food matters).

-We reconvene on Friday to cook along with University Dining chefs the food purchased, taste, and explore the choices and constraints, the risks and privileges of consumption.
+- We reconvene to cook, along with University Dining chefs, the food purchased, and to taste and explore the choices and constraints, the risks and privileges of consumption.